Pain catastrophizing: Applications

 Research on pain catastrophizing has found that catastrophic thinking is associated with a more intense experience of pain.
 This may in turn lead to increased use of health care and longer hospital stays.
 Following this logic, if the catastrophic thinking can be addressed, then the person's pain experience may also be reduced, which in turn may reduce health care utilization.
 The use of scales such as the PCS may be useful for measuring pain catastrophizing in these contexts.

 Treatment

-The primary treatment for pain catastrophizing is cognitive behavior therapy for chronic pain which has been demonstrated to be effective in a 2020 Cochrane review.
-This is typically delivered in individual psychotherapy sessions, or in group pain coping skills classes.
-These sessions and classes typically span 6 to 12 weeks, and cover a variety of psychobehavioral topics in addition to pain catastrophizing.
-In 2014, researchers at Stanford University found that a single-session class that they developed specifically to treat pain catastrophizing was effective.
-However, to date, except as referenced above there have been no other studies that meet the usual standards required for medical treatment intervention studies (for example, where patients are randomly allocated to a treatment or an appropriate control condition, and patients are unaware of which condition is expected to be associated with the better outcome).
+The primary treatment for pain catastrophizing is cognitive behavioral therapy, which was demonstrated to be effective in a 2020 Cochrane review.
+This is typically delivered in individual psychotherapy sessions or group pain coping skills classes.
+Sessions and classes typically span 6 to 12 weeks and cover a variety of psychobehavioral topics in addition to pain catastrophizing.
+In 2014, researchers at Stanford University found that a single-session class developed specifically to treat pain catastrophizing was effective.
+However, to date, apart from the references above, there have been no other studies that meet the typical standards for medical treatment intervention research (for example, where patients are randomly assigned to a treatment or control condition, and patients are unaware of which condition is expected to produce a better outcome).